Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     ```

 ## Setting up the Game Engine
+- Open a terminal in this repository folder.
 - Run the `nwjs-manager.sh` script and follow the on-screen steps:
     ```
     ./nwjs-manager.sh
     ```

+- You only have to do this once.
+You can use this script to check for updates.

 ## Link the Game Files and Engine
 - Open a terminal in your `game_dir` folder and run the following command: